No time to read the full post? Listen here to the audio version:

 This cheese brings the soup to a whole new level.
 But, honestly you can make the soup without cheese if you eat dairy free.
 You can also substitute with Pecorino Romano, or Grana Padano, the latter being a raw-milk hard Italian cheese that is the most affordable.
 Both of these are sold at any grocery store with a gourmet cheese section.

 This wild green comes from the pesky dandelion flowers that most Americans spray pesticides on, relentlessly.
 But there’s a massive group of gardeners, homesteaders, and healers that treasure this green because of it’s medicinal properties.
 Actually, the whole plant, root, flower, and leaves, are what make it so impressive.
 If you think about it, wild greens and “weeds” are so tenacious.
 They come back time and time again, and withstand the harshest conditions.
 This is a sign that the plant is full of powerful compounds that will benefit us.
 Dandelion greens are known to be bitter, especially the ones you buy at the grocery store.
 But if you harvest them from your pesticide-free yard, while they’re young and small, they can be so mild and delicate, perfect for salads.
 The older, bitter greens are best in soups–like today’s recipe.
 This plant provides us with incredible vitamin levels, like bone-building Vitamin K, and Vitamin A. The greens also contain a wide variety of minerals and plant compounds, which help regulate heart rate, blood pressure, digestion, and liver function.
 This is a great detox green, and one for someone who is sick.
 That’s another reason this is called Healing Dandelion Green Stew.
+Because the liver has an imprint on just about every other system in the body, it is important to keep this organ in top shape.
+In that respect, liver antioxidants, along with the green detox recipe can prove extremely beneficial for the liver.
+There is a lot more information on the internet about liver detox (loveyourliver.com being one of them), if you are interested.

 It’s Time to Cook…